Andrea-Papaleo/SpiedieDocs/docs/docs/submitting_jobs.md

 A common use case for srun is to open an interactive shell session on a cluster.
 This allows you to run multiple scripts, get the results immediately, and continue using the current node for other tasks like analysis (if needed to be run on cluster).

-To start a interaactive session run:
+To start a interactive session run:

 ```bash
 srun -n1 --partition=<partition_name> --pty bash